 - Enhances cognitive processes involved with creativity and problem solving

 Do I have to stay in the whole time?

 There aren’t any latches on the tank doors, and you can get out anytime.
-That said, the 90-minutes usually goes by waaaay faster than you’d expect (our average customer usually says it felt like 30-45 minutes long).
+That being said, the 90-minutes usually goes by way faster than you’d expect (our average customer usually says it feels like 30-45 minutes long).

 Who invented these crazy devices?